WedleySilva/WedleySilva/README.md

 - Axios 🔵⚪
 - Node.js 🟢 🟢

-*Linguas Estrangeiras* 🗺
+*Foreign languages* 🗺
-- 🇬🇧 Inglês intermediário
+- 🇬🇧 Intermediary English
-- 🇩🇪 Alemão (4 anos)
+- 🇩🇪 German (4 years)

 <img src="https://github-readme-stats.vercel.app/api?username=WedleySilva&hide=contribs,prs,issues,stars&hide_rank=true&include_all_commits=true" />

-## Objetivo 💻
+## Objective 💻

-Meu objetivo é seguir na área de tecnologia e buscar sempre novos conhecimentos para me desenvolver profissionalmente.
-Acredito que a área de software é muito promissora e quero contribuir para o desenvolvimento tecnológico do mundo.
+My objective is to continue in the technology field and always seek new knowledge to develop professionally.
+I believe that the software area is very promising and I want to contribute to the technological development of the world.

-## Contato 📬
+## Contact 📬
 - [Linkedin](https://www.linkedin.com/in/wedley-silva-809104247/)
 - Wedleysilva2105@gmail.com